moderndatacompany/dataos.info/docs/quick_guides/scan_metadata/index.md

 -   [Depot Scan Workflow](/quick_guides/scan_metadata/depot/)

     ---
     With this type of Scanner workflow, depots are used to get connected to the metadata source to extract Entities’ metadata.
-It enables you to scan all the datasets referred by a depot.
+It enables you to scan all the datasets referred by a Depot.
 You need to provide the depot name or address, which will connect to the data source.

 -   [Non-Depot Scan Workflow](/quick_guides/scan_metadata/non_depot/)